Rank-N-Contrast: Learning Continuous Representations for Regression: Experiments

 \subsection{Main Results}

-As explained earlier, our model learns a regression-suitable representation that can be used by any of the baselines.
-Thus, in our comparison, we first train the encoder with the proposed $\supcrloss$, and then freeze the encoder and train a predictor on top of it using each of the baseline methods.
-We then compare the original baseline without our representation, to the same baseline with our representation.
-For example, \textsc{\name(L1)} means training the encoder with $\supcrloss$ and then training the predictor using \textsc{L1} loss.
+\textbf{Comparison and compatibility to end-to-end regression methods.} As explained earlier, our model learns a regression-suitable representation that can be used by any end-to-end regression methods.
+Thus, we implement \textbf{seven} generic regression methods: \textsc{$L_1$}, \textsc{MSE}, and \huber~\citep{yang2021delving} ask the model to directly predict the target and utilize an error-based loss function; \dex\ and \dldl\ divide the regression range of each label dimension into pre-defined bins and learn the probability distribution over them; \ord\ and \corn\ design multiple ordered thresholds for each label dimension and learn a binary classifier for each threshold.
+Further details of these baselines are included in Appendix~\ref{sec:baseline-details-e2e}.
+In our comparison, we first train the encoder with the proposed $\supcrloss$.
+We then freeze the encoder and train a predictor on top of it using each of the baseline methods.
+The original baseline without the \name\ representation is then compared to that with \name.
+For instance, we denote the end-to-end training of the encoder and predictor using $L_1$ loss as \textsc{$L_1$}, while \textsc{\name($L_1$)} denotes training the encoder with $\supcrloss$ and subsequently training the predictor using $L_1$ loss.